Queen Sindeok: Early life and lineage

-Meeting and marriage
+Marriage

-According to legends, Yi Seong-gye's first meeting with Lady Kang was that one day, while hunting a tiger, Yi Seong-gye got thirsty and found a well, and there was a woman at the well.
-When Yi Seong-gye asked the woman to pour him some of her water, she poured water into a gourd and then floated a handful of her willow leaves on top of the water.
-At this, Yi Seong-gye rebuked her, saying, "What kind of evil is this?"
-The woman replied shyly that she had to rush because he was thirsty, and if Yi drank the cold water, he would get sick.

-After hearing this, Yi Seong-gye, who was deeply moved by this, looked carefully at the woman, and her outstanding beauty.
-For a while, Yi Seong-gye was mesmerized by the woman's wisdom and beauty.
+According to legends, Yi Seong-gye's first meeting with Lady Kang happened as such: one day while hunting a tiger, Yi Seong-gye got thirsty and found a well, and there was a woman at the well.
+When Yi Seong-gye asked the woman to pour him some water, she poured water into a gourd and then floated a handful of willow leaves on top of the water.
+At this, Yi Seong-gye rebuked her, saying, "What kind of evil is this?".
+The woman replied shyly that she had to rush because he was thirsty, and if he drank the cold water, he would get sick.
+After hearing this, Yi Seong-gye was deeply moved by, and looked carefully at the oustandingly beautiful woman.
+He was mesmerized by her wisdom and beauty.
 The woman at the well was Lady Kang.
 This story is the same as the story of the meeting between King Taejo of Goryeo and Queen Janghwa.
-Queen Janghwa and Queen Sindeok are the second wives of the founder of the country, respectively, and are misleading in that they are the daughters of powerful local nobles, or the willow leaf tale handed down from many provinces is related to Yi Seong-gye, or that it may have been.

-Lady Kang was eventually arranged to marry Yi Seong-gye prior to or in 1371.
-At the time of the marriage, Lady Kang was around 21 years younger than Yi.
-Because Lady Han had died in 1391, Lady Kang raised Lady Han's children as her own despite them being around her age.
+Queen Janghwa and Lady Kang were both daughters of prominent aristocratic clans and the second wives of the founder of their respective dynasties.

+During the Goryeo period, aristocratic men were allowed two wives; one wife was known as the kyŏngch'ŏ, the capital wife, while the other wife was known as the hyangch'ŏ, the countryside wife.
+Lady Kang married Yi Seong-gye in the late 1360s or early 1370s as his second (kyŏngch'ŏ) wife.
+At the time of the marriage, Lady Kang was more than 20 years younger than her husband; he already had a first (hyangch'ŏ) wife, Lady Han, and at least four sons, with the eldest among them being older than Lady Kang.

-In March 1392, in the lunar calendar, when Yi Seong-gye fell and was seriously injured while riding a horse in Haeju, Chŏng Mong-ju had tried to assassinate him.
-Lady Kang had them sent Yi Bang-won, who was living beside the tomb of his birth mother, Lady Han, to Haeju in haste and get Yi Seong-gye safely to Haeju.
+In early 1392, when Yi Seong-gye was seriously injured after falling off his horse and Jeong Mong-ju attempted to eliminate him, Lady Kang urgently sent Yi Seong-gye's fifth son, Yi Bang-won, who was observing mourning at the tomb of his mother, to bring Yi Seong-gye to safety.

-Lady Kang was also the one to mitigate the relationship between Yi Seong-gye and his fifth son, Yi Bang-won, from his first marriage.
-It was said that Lady Kang suppressed the anger of Yi Seong-gye, who severely rebuked Yi Bang-won for killing Chŏng Mong-ju by sending an assassin in April of that year.
-This is a symbol of Lady Kang's resourcefulness and determination, and it can be said that it shows the serenity to do anything for her purpose of establishing a new country.
+Furthermore, it was said that it was Lady Kang who appeased Yi Seong-gye's anger when he severely rebuked Yi Bang-won for assassinating Jeong Mong-ju.

-With the founding of Joseon, Lady Kang eventually became the first Queen Consort of Joseon on August 25 in 1392 (the 7th day of the 8th lunar month) and was given the title of Queen Hyeon (현비, 顯妃; Hyeonbi meaning Illustrious Consort).
-She was also known by other titles such as Queen Kang (강비, 康妃; Kangbi) and Princess Boryeong (보령택주, 保寧宅主; Boryeong Taekju).
+With the founding of the new dynasty, Lady Kang became the first queen of Joseon and received the honorific title hyeon.